 6. Catch a sport

 If your father is a sports nut, then he might enjoy this one the most.
-Go catch his favorite sport, live - be it cricket, football or something off-beat like tennis or golf - take an interest in his favorite sport for one day.
+Go catch his favourite sport, live - be it cricket, football or something off-beat like tennis or golf - take an interest in his favourite sport for one day.

 7. Take him to a nearby spa